Current state of day-zero support

 - Protection from security vulnerabilities within your environment.
 Old versions of software are always less secure.
 Therefore, it is in your best interest to encourage your users to upgrade to the latest operating systems to ensure you don’t fall prey to data breaches and system vulnerabilities simply because your devices are out of date.

 - Minimize downtime.
 When it comes to new operating systems, IT groups must choose the upgrade path best suited for their environment and prepare end users accordingly.
-For macOS High Sierra, IT can pre-cache the macOS installer, so it doesn’t have to be downloaded by the user.
-IT can even schedule the install if they know devices will be online and not used at a certain time.
-When you don’t have true zero-day support, you can’t take advantage of the most efficient upgrade paths available or worse, existing workflows break and users experience downtime.
+When you don’t have true day-zero support, you can’t take advantage of the most efficient upgrade paths available or worse, existing workflows break and users experience downtime.

 - Keeping end users productive.
 The latest operating systems introduce new features that support greater efficiency and productivity.
-When you don’t have true zero-day support, you inhibit your users from taking advantage of helpful functionality, such as better multi-tasking with a new dock and the ability to drag and drop content between apps in iOS 11.
+When you don’t have true day-zero support, you inhibit your users from taking advantage of helpful functionality.

-To help you wade through the zero-day gimmicks, here are a few things you should confirm your Apple management vendor offers before putting your name on the dotted line:
+To help you wade through the day-zero gimmicks, here are a few things you should confirm your Apple management vendor offers before putting your name on the dotted line:

 - Active beta programs that provide you with the ability to test compatibility with Apple’s beta software.
 At Jamf, we host our beta program on Jamf Nation.

-- A proven track record of delivering zero-day support for previous Apple releases.
-At Jamf, we announce zero-day support on jamf.com and send emails to each one of our customers.
+- A proven track record of delivering day-zero support for previous Apple releases.
+At Jamf, we announce day-zero support on jamf.com and send emails to each one of our customers.
 See our history.

 - Videos, documentation and digital content to fully demonstrate the management tool’s ability to support new features.
 Simply seeing a list of new features from Apple doesn’t equate to support.